urbit/docs/glossary/voting.md

 smart contract.
 Galaxies collectively make decisions about the governance of Azimuth and the [Arvo](../arvo) network by voting.
 There are two types of proposals that can be voted on: an [upgrade proposal](../upgrade) and a [document proposal](../docvote).

+A proposal is always a Yes/No vote.
+The vote concludes at the end of 30 days, or whenever an absolute majority is reached, whichever comes first.
+At the end of 30 days the option that has received the most votes is chosen.

+In the case of absolute majority, the vote transaction that achieves that majority triggers the upgrade or document ratification.
+In case time runs out, an explicit "update vote status/check result" transaction will need to be made.
+This can be performed by anyone at any time.
+Any effects from doing so will only happen if there was a majority vote in favor.